adrika-mandal-tech/rentiva-ai/README.md

 ### 🚀 The Intelligent Operating System for Rental Management

-> Stop chasing rent.
+>Stop chasing rent.
 Start managing it intelligently.

 **RENTIVA.ai** is an AI-powered rent management platform that automates payments, generates smart documents, and provides deep data insights for landlords and tenants.

 It’s not just a management tool — it’s a **decision-making system powered by AI.**

----

 ## 🚨 Problem Statement